🧬

 Unique facts and fascinating details

-• The Dachshund was the first official mascot of the Olympic Games in 1972.
+• They were the first breed to be officially recognized as a mascot for the Olympic Games in 1972.

-• Despite their small size, they are classified as hounds, not terriers.
+• Despite their small stature, they are classified as hounds, not terriers.

 • The long-haired variety is generally considered to have a slightly calmer temperament than the smooth or wire-haired varieties.